Canon 1D Mark II vs Olympus E-620

 Review summary: Canon 1D Mark II vs Olympus E-620

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II and the Olympus E-620?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark II: